NixOS/nixpkgs/doc/using/configuration.chapter.md

     }
     ```

-    For a more useful example, try the following.
-This configuration only allows two specific unfree packages, "roon-server" and "vscode-fhs":
+    The following example only allows two specific unfree packages:

     ```nix
     {